Watson-Crick conjugates of words and languages: Conclusions

 \section{Conclusions}

-This paper explores various properties of $\theta$-conjugates of a word and language from the perspective of formal language theory.
+This work explores various properties of the set of all $\theta$-conjugates of a word and language.
 First, we have discussed the structure of $\theta$-conjugates of a word and the solution of $C_\theta(u)=C_\theta(v)$.
-Then, we have investigated closure properties of certain families of languages under $\theta$-conjugate operation.
-Then, we have studied the iterated $\theta$-conjugate of words and languages.
+Then we have investigated closure properties of certain families of languages under $\theta$-conjugate operation.
+Next, we have studied the iterated $\theta$-conjugate of words and languages.
 Finally, we have discussed the concept of $\theta$-conjugate-free language and some related decidability problems.
-For regular language $L$ with no $\theta$-palindrome, whether or not $L$ is $\theta$-conjugate-free is decidable.
-But for regular language $L$, the result is still unknown.
-While the presence of palindromes and $\theta$-palindromes in the collection of all $\theta$-conjugates of a word has already been explored \cite{thetapalin2021}, there has been no study on the appearance of primitive words, bordered words, rich words, and $\theta$-rich words within this collection.
+For regular language $L$ with no $\theta$-palindrome, it is decidable to determine whether or not $L$ is $\theta$-conjugate-free.
+But for an arbitrary regular language $L$, the answer of the following question is still unknown. \\ \textbf{Question 1:} For a regular language $L$, is it decidable to determine whether or not $L$ is $\theta$-conjugate-free? \\

+\acknowledgements We sincerely thank the anonymous referee for his/her careful reading and valuable comments on the revised paper, which helped to improve the paper in detail.